 Together with the network hashrate increasing and higher difficulty, today’s GPU devices suitable for mining Ethereum have at least 3.3 W/M of power.

 A few ASIC models have also been developed for Ethereum mining, usually mining at higher profitability with lower power consumption.

-Some home mining still takes place, but today mining operations are typically run by professional firms with mining farms in parts of North America, Russia, China, and other regions that can offer low electricity prices.
-Lower electricity prices mean lower operating costs and better profit margins.
-Many mining farms provide plug-and-play solutions, including device purchasing, hosting, transportation, deployment, maintenance, and so on.
-Please refer to our Mining Farm page for more information.
+Some home mining still takes place, but today mining operations are typically run by professional firms with mining farms in parts of North America, Russia, Asia, and other regions that can offer low electricity prices.

 Mine more efficiently